Top three reasons to go skiing in Snoqualmie, WA

-If you are new to the backcountry, go out with a professional and friendly local guide, and let them teach you all the basic techniques and skills needed for a safe and fun adventure out of bounds.
-Snoqualmie offers a few locations for those who wish to uncover the wonders of backcountry skiing.
-Learn the tips and tricks, and have fun on the low-angle powdery slopes!
+If you are new to the backcountry, going off-piste with a professional local guide is your best option!
+They will teach you all the basic techniques and skills needed for a fun adventure out of bounds.
+Snoqualmie offers great locations for those who wish to uncover the wonders of backcountry skiing.
+Learn the tips and tricks while making the most out of your day on the low-angle powdery slopes!

 A Customized Day of Private Guided Backcountry Skiing

-The Snoqualmie Pass offers over 100 runs of pristine snow and uncrowded slopes for all skill levels.
-However, the area is also shrouded in trees, making it more challenging for any newcomer.
-Join your local guide and let them plan out the day tailored to your needs and wishes.
-Spend the day skiing some of the best runs in the state, explore the couloirs and glades, further new skills, and enjoy the impressive vistas of the surrounding nature!
+The Snoqualmie area boasts more than 100 tours for all skill levels—some of which still wait to be uncovered!
+However, the area is also packed with trees, making skiing more challenging for newcomers.
+Join your local guide and let them plan out the day tailored to your abilities and wishes.
+Explore Snoqualmie’s couloirs and glades, master new skills while enjoying the impressive vistas of the surrounding wilderness.

 Lift-Accessed Backcountry Skiing

 With 24 lifts, Snoqualmie provides easy access to plenty of backcountry locations.
-The one unique part of this ski area is Alpental, which has a lot of amazing sidecountry, a popular option if you are not a fan of skinning up or want to spend more time on the slopes — hop on one of the chairlifts and make the most of your day.
+The one unique part of this ski area is Alpental, which has a lot of sidecountry options, popular with skiers who are not fans of skinning and want to spend more time on the slopes.
 Let your guide plan out an exciting and safe day of shredding the finest powder in Washington!

 Advanced Tours & Ski Mountaineering